 What if the value declared for your property was incorrect?

-If you are concerned that the valuation you declared on your property was incorrect, you may self correct your Local Property Tax (LPT) return(s) for the following reasons:
+You may have concern that the valuation you declared on your property was incorrect.
+If so, you may self-correct your Local Property Tax (LPT) return(s) for the following reasons:

 - under-valuations of LPT